32nd Annual Awards Dinner

 “The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character – that is the goal of true education.” – Martin Luther King, Jr.

-It is our pleasure to extend to you an invitation to attend the 31st Tri-County Scholarship Fund Annual Awards Dinner on Monday, November 19, 2012 at 6PM at the Parsippany Hilton in Parsippany, New Jersey.
-We are proud to have Tom Healey, a 2011 honoree and a long time Tri-County trustee and friend, as this year’s honorary Dinner Chair.
+It is our pleasure to extend to you an invitation to attend the 32nd Tri-County Scholarship Fund Annual Awards Dinner on Monday, October 28, 2013 at 6PM at the Hanover Marriott in Whippany, New Jersey.

 A Word About Our Students…David Ortiz, a Tri-County scholar and Rutgers graduate, “beat the odds.”
 He has since embarked on a career at GE where he is Manager of Human Resources.